rusefi/rusefi_documentation/Technical/Offtopic-SBC-Notes.md

-https://www.balena.io/etcher/ is a popular tool to flash OS images to SD cards & USB drives.
+[Balena Etcher](https://www.balena.io/etcher/) is a popular tool to flash OS images to SD cards & USB drives.

 rusEFI console in headless mode is known to work on Raspberry 3.